IRB Frequently Asked Questions – FAQ

 The IRB is comprised of UNC faculty members with diverse disciplinary and methodological expertise.
 In addition, the board includes a community member and a non-scientific member in accordance with federal regulation.
-The Office of Sponsored Programs provides administrative supports.
+The Office of Research & Sponsored Programs provides administrative supports.
 Current IRB membership.

 - What if my research involves collaborators at other institutions who have received

-IRB approval from their institutiions?
+IRB approval from their institutions?

 UNC faculty members and students who are collaborating with individuals at another institution must attach a copy of the other institution's approved IRB protocol with their UNC protocol applications.
 The UNC IRB will usually confirm that adequate provisions have been taken to protect the rights of human participants through a review of the other institution's approved protocol, although occasionally the UNC IRB may find it necessary to ask for clarification.
 In some cases, UNC or the other collaboration institution may function as the authorized agent for IRB review for both institution.
-UNC IRB co-chairs and the IRB administrator at OSP can provide additional information.
+UNC IRB Chair and the IRB administrator at ORSP can provide additional information.

 - What other kinds of permission are needed?

-Written permission from appropriate authorities (individuals who are authorized to make commitments on behalf of another organization or institution) is required when researchers collect data in other instituitons.
+Written permission from appropriate authorities (individuals who are authorized to make commitments on behalf of another organization or institution) is required when researchers collect data in other institutions.
 Examples include schools, child care centers, hospitals, sports arenas, shopping malls, and other universities.
 This signed letter of permission must be submitted as part of the IRB protocol applications.